pa-jung/meshfree4hypeq/numericalExperiments/Euler/ShockTubeSolution/README.md

 This figure compares the performance of the MOOD-stabilized MUSCL scheme against a WENO reconstruction, both using the same `ARS222` IMEX timestepper.

 * **Observation:** The `ARS222MUSCL2MOOD` scheme (blue line) successfully captures all three features: the smooth rarefaction, the sharp contact discontinuity, and the shock wave, though it exhibits some minor post-shock oscillations.
-The `ARS222WENO2` scheme (green line), while capturing the main shock and rarefaction, is noticeably more diffusive and **fails to correctly capture the contact discontinuity**, smearing it into a smooth profile.
+The `ARS222WENO2` scheme (green line), while capturing the rarefaction similarly well as the `ARS222MUSCL2MOOD`, both the contact discontinuity and the shock are not correctly captured.
+In both cases it lags behind the true solution.
+Furthermore, the **shock plateau is higher than the analytical solution**, leading to a substantial deviation from the analytical solution.

 * **Analysis:** For this complex problem, the MOOD framework proves to be superior to the WENO reconstruction.
 The MOOD scheme's ability to apply a robust first-order method locally and only when needed allows it to maintain sharpness across all discontinuities.
-The WENO scheme, while high-order, appears to introduce too much numerical diffusion in this context, particularly struggling with the subtle but sharp contact discontinuity.
+While the WENO scheme seems to have a similar accuracy, as expected from the same order, it fails to capture both the position and height of the discontinuities.

 #### Conclusion